 “Rodeo has brought people together from other First Nations communities and from other countries.
 Hopefully the future generations will continue the rodeo legacy for many more years,” Past Rodeo President Robert Dominic, AKHN, August 8, 2018

-Enjoy a slideshow of DRFN’s 2019 Rodeo
+Enjoy a video of DRFN’s 2019 Rodeo

 Find more information about the Doig River Rodeo on our Doig River FN Rodeo Facebook page.